Remarks on Legendrian Self-Linking: Introduction

 To simplify the expression on the right of \eqref{VarSLK}, we have taken $X^\mu(s)$ to be a regular, unit-speed parametrization, ${\dot{X}^\mu \equiv dX^\mu/ds}$, for which $ds$ is the arc-length measure on $C$.
 Also, $\epsilon_{\mu\nu\rho}$ for ${\mu,\nu,\rho = 1,2,3}$ is the fully anti-symmetric tensor, normalized so that ${\epsilon_{123} = +1}$.
 As a corollary of \eqref{VarSLK}, the value of the naive self-linking integral depends non-trivially on the geometry of ${C \subset \BR^3}$, and it cannot generically be an integer, ${\slk_0(C) \notin \BZ}$.

-Where did the naive attempt to define a self-linking invariant go wrong?
+The naive attempt to define a self-linking invariant fails for two reasons, one topological and one analytic.

-The answer to this question has both a topological and an analytical component.
-From a topological perspective, the primary difficulty is that the domain of integration ${T^2 -\Delta(\epsilon)}$ has a boundary.
-Briefly, when the embedding map $X$ varies in \eqref{SLKZero}, the integrand changes by a cohomologically-trivial two-form on the cylinder ${T^2-\Delta(\varepsilon)}$.
-By Stokes' Theorem, the variation of $\slk_0(C)$ then reduces to an integral over the boundary circles in Figure \ref{Deleps}.
-With some calculation, the boundary integrand can be explicitly evaluated in the limit of small $\varepsilon$ to yield the expression in \eqref{VarSLK}.
-See the Ph.D. thesis of Bar-Natan \cite{BarNatan:91} for this calculation, also reviewed in Appendix A of \cite{Beasley:2015}.
+From the topological perspective, the primary difficulty is that the domain of integration ${T^2 -\Delta(\varepsilon)}$ has a boundary, illustrated in Figure \ref{Deleps}.
+When the embedding map $X$ varies in \eqref{SLKZero}, the integrand changes by a cohomologically-trivial two-form, whose integral over the cylinder ${T^2 -\Delta(\varepsilon)}$ receives a non-trivial boundary contribution for ${\varepsilon>0}$.

-The analytical aspect of the self-linking anomaly is not as obvious, but no less important.
-Irrespective of the particular integrand in \eqref{SLKZero}, the appearance of a boundary contribution to $\delta\slk_0(C)$ from the variation of $X$ on ${T^2 - \Delta(\varepsilon)}$ is inevitable.
-What is not inevitable, but what does happen in the detailed computation leading to \eqref{VarSLK}, is that the boundary contribution to $\delta\slk_0(C)$ remains non-vanishing even in the limit ${\varepsilon\to 0}$.
+The analytic aspect of the self-linking anomaly is not as obvious, but no less important.
+To wit, in the detailed computation leading to \eqref{VarSLK}, the boundary contribution to $\delta\slk_0(C)$ remains non-vanishing even in the limit ${\varepsilon\to 0}$.
+See the Ph.D. thesis of Bar-Natan \cite{BarNatan:91} for a very nice presentation of the anomaly calculation.
 This phenomenon depends very much on the analytic behavior of the angular form $\psi$ near the origin, and need not have occurred had the divergence of $\psi$ been less rapid.
 This observation will be central to our work and is exemplified by the Fundamental Lemma in Section \ref{Fundamental}.

 Because of the anomaly, all notions of self-linking involve a modification to the naive Gauss integral in \eqref{SLKZero}, as well as a refinement of the equivalence relation by smooth isotopy for the curve ${C\subset \BR^3}$.